Drogobo/Books/README.md

-# Books
+# writings
 These are the books that Luke wrote/is writing.
-I probably won't get much on here, but it's fun.
-Books © 2023 by Luke is licensed under CC BY-SA 4.0.
+I probably won't get much on here, but it's fun.  writings © 2023 by Luke is licensed under CC BY-SA 4.0.